marvic2409/Proton/Action Plan.md

 # Problem update

-It is excedingly hard to change attributes/variables livetime in JS from python as you have to hardcode the attribute if using JS functions.
+It is exceedingly hard to change attributes/variables live-time in JS from python as you have to hardcode the attribute if using JS functions.

 ```js
 //for those of you who didn't get that,